microsoft/fhir-starter/README.md

 The goal of the **FHIR-Starter** repo is to provide users with a choice of deployment options for Azure API for FHIR and supporting components.
 The `deployFhirStarter.bash` script hosted in this repo is the recommended method for quickly setting up Azure API for FHIR with an Azure AD Service Principal.

 ## Script details
 The `deployFhirStarter.bash` script is designed and tested for the Azure Cloud Shell - Bash Shell environment.
 The following services will be set up in the deploy process.
-Please go to the the [scripts](./scripts) directory for detailed deployment instructions.
+Detailed deployment instructions are available in the [scripts](./scripts) directory.

 1) Azure API for FHIR
 2) Azure Key Vault (users can select to use an existing keyvault as long as they have Purge Secrets access)